Expansions of the interatomic potential for different boundary conditions and the transition to the thermodynamic limit: Analysis of the expansions of a potential

 For a cyclic system, the potential $U(|x_{1}-x_{2}|)$ can be expanded in a different way, by considering $|x_{1}-x_{2}|$ or $x_{1}-x_{2}$ as an argument.
 In this case, it is necessary to take the image into account (see (\ref{13})).
-At the end of this work, we will show that the second way leads again to formulas (\ref{12}), (\ref{13}), and (\ref{15}).
-Formulas (\ref{12}), (\ref{13}), and (\ref{15}) can be easily generalized to 3D, where the potential has $2^{3}-1=7$ images.
+At the end of this work, we will show that the second way leads again to formulae (\ref{12}), (\ref{13}), and (\ref{15}).
+Formulae (\ref{12}), (\ref{13}), and (\ref{15}) can easily be generalized to three dimensions, in which case the potential has $2^{3}-1=7$ images.

-Let us return to the system with boundaries.
-At the expansion, let us consider the arguments $x_{1}$ and $x_{2}$ to be independent.
-Then the exact formulas (\ref{6}) and (\ref{7}) are valid.
-The system is uncyclic, and, therefore, the potential has no property (\ref{10}).
+Let us return to the bounded system.
+Expanding in series, we consider the arguments $x_{1}$ and $x_{2}$ to be independent.
+Then the exact formulae (\ref{6}) and (\ref{7}) are valid.
+The system is noncyclic, and, therefore, the potential has no property (\ref{10}).
 Instead of (\ref{13}), we have

 because no image is present.
-Let us consider the simple potential (\ref{22}).
-With regard for its image for a cyclic system, we obtain
+Consider the simple potential (\ref{22}).
+Taking into account its image for a cyclic system, we obtain